 A Dude Ranch for City Slickers

-On a recent visit to Bandera, I dressed my boys in their cowboy best–having scooped up boots and hats at a garage sale in hopes of just such an occasion–and we spent a wonderful weekend pretending to rough it at the Flying L Guest Ranch.
+On a visit to Bandera, I dressed my boys in their cowboy best, having scooped up boots and hats at a garage sale in hopes of just such an occasion.
+We spent a wonderful weekend pretending to rough it at the Flying L Guest Ranch.

-The Flying L became a dude ranch in 1946, when Jack Lapham purchased it from the original Polish settlers.
+The Flying L became a dude ranch in 1946 when Jack Lapham purchased it from Polish settlers.
 His dream was to create a place “where modern people can go and find themselves in the midst of yesterday.”
 He succeeded.

-The Flying L is a 542-acre resort that boasts Hill Country views and more axis deer, white-tailed deer, and black buck antelope than you can shake a stick at.
-It’s a perfect getaway for city dwellers who want to play cowboy, but have no desire to sleep like one.
+The Flying L is a 542-acre resort that boasts Texas Hill Country views and more axis deer, white-tailed deer and blackbuck antelope than you can shake a stick at.
+It’s a perfect getaway for city dwellers who want to play cowboy during the day but have no desire to sleep like one.

-The Flying L’s accommodations are clean and comfortable–the recently renovated condos are particularly nice–and the amenities are seemingly endless.
-The only thing it does not have is wifi, which ensured that I actually relaxed for two full, work-free days.
+The Flying L’s accommodations are clean and comfortable.
+The renovated condos are particularly nice and the amenities are seemingly endless.

 - Visit the Bandera County Convention and Visitors Bureau website to plan your trip.
-From Old West gunfights to chuck wagon meals, there is plenty of cowboy-themed entertainment on the city’s Calendar of Events.
+Don’t miss the staged cowboy gunfights and rodeos.

-- Check the Flying L website for seasonal specials and call 1-800-292-5134 with any questions before making your reservation online.
+- Check the Flying L website for seasonal specials.